Diabetes in Dogs

 maintained.
 Research has showed that the ingredients in GlucoEnsure help to keep sugar levels in the blood in a normal range.

-In addition to its effectiveness in balancing sugar levels, this supplement is a health tonic which supports the immune system, and promotes digestive and cardiovascular
+In addition to its effectiveness in balancing sugar levels, this supplement is a health tonic which supports the immune system, and promotes digestive and cardiovascular health.

-Diabetes in Dogs - Beware of Insulin Overdose
+Beware of Insulin Overdose

 An overdose of insulin causes the blood sugar level to drop significantly below normal, resulting in a condition called hypoglycemia (low blood sugar).
 Insulin